Cain Velasquez: Early life and education

 Caín Velasquez was born in Salinas, California, to Efraín and Isabel Velasquez.
-Efraín had moved to the U.S. from Sonora, Mexico as an illegal immigrant, where he met American-born Isabel.
+Efraín had moved to the U.S. from Sonora, Mexico, as an illegal immigrant, where he met American-born Isabel.
 They started a relationship and later married, which allowed Efraín to attain U.S. citizenship.

-Velasquez has two older siblings: a brother named Efraín Jr. and a sister named Adela.
-He was raised in Yuma, Arizona.
+Velasquez has two older siblings: a sister name Adela who’s the oldest and a brother named Efraín Jr who’s the middle child.
+He and his siblings were raised in Yuma, Arizona.
 He graduated from Kofa High School where, in four years of wrestling, he compiled a record of 110–10 and won the 5A Arizona Wrestling Championship twice.
 Velasquez also played American football for three years.
 As a senior, he served as captain of both his wrestling and football teams.
 As a football player, he played linebacker.

 After high school, he attended Iowa Central Community College, wrestling for one season (2001–02) and winning the NJCAA National Championship in the heavyweight (285 lb limit) division.
 Afterwards, Velasquez transferred to Arizona State University.
 He wrestled for the Sun Devils for three seasons and compiled a record of 86–17, placing 5th in the country in 2005, and 4th in 2006.
 While at ASU earning All-American status twice, Velasquez wrestled alongside future UFC fighters Ryan Bader and C.B.
 Dollaway.
 He graduated from ASU in 2006, earning a bachelor's degree in interdisciplinary studies.

 Growing up, Velasquez was a fan of Bruce Lee and Jean-Claude Van Damme, stating, "I grew up watching ‘Kickboxer,’ and these were the movies I grew up watching.
 I was a big fan of Bruce Lee, big fan of Van Damme, and in the late 80s and 90s, he ruled the scene as far as fighting movies.
 They were classics for me, so to be part of it and go over there to do a fight scene (in Kickboxer: Vengeance), that was awesome."